oslabs-beta/Spearmint/README.md

 For developers: [README-dev.md](https://github.com/open-source-labs/spearmint/blob/main/README-dev.md).
 This containes more information specific to developers such as data systems, outlines of the application, turning on dev tools, etc.

-# New features with version 0.14.0
+# features with version 0.14.0

 - Increased Typescript coverage – Spearmint is now majority Typescript!